 Information on capital assets and related depreciation is reported on the Schedule of Capital Assets included with the Supplementary Information.
-Capital assets are capitalized at historical cost or estimated historical cost if actual data is not available.
+Capital assets are capitalized at historical cost or estimated historical cost, if actual data is not available.
 Capital assets purchased are recorded as expenditures in the applicable fund at the time of purchase.
 Donated capital assets are reported at acquisition value when received.
 The District maintains a threshold level of \$1,000 for capitalizing equipment.
 No salvage value is taken into consideration for depreciation purposes.
-All capital assets, other than land and construction in progress, are depreciated using the straight-line method over useful lives of 20 years for improvements and infrastructure; 50 years for buildings and 5-20 years for equipment.
+All capital assets, other than land and construction in progress, are depreciated using the straight-line method over the following useful lives of 8 to 20 years for improvements and infrastructure, 20 to 50 years for buildings and 5 to 50 years for equipment.